 If you are anxious about any of our dental procedures, relaxation dentistry can help you stay comfortable and relaxed.

-Conscious sedation is a medication-based approach to dentistry.
+Relaxation dentistry is a medication-based approach to sedation.
 Patients are awake during dental procedures.
 The medication we use helps to take away the nervousness you can experience during dental procedures.
 We communicate with our patients during the procedure to ensure they are relaxed and comfortable.
 Our goal is to make visiting our office pleasant and enjoyable.
 We want our patients can not only enjoy their time here, but to also help them prevent serious oral health issues.
 Dental fear can keep people from receiving the preventive care they need.
 As your Ballwin family dentist, we want you to avoid major issues like tooth extractions, root canals, and gum flap surgery.

 One of the most important things during dental examinations with sedation is checking on the patient.
 We do safety checks to ensure our patients are not experiencing any problems.
 We check blood pressure, blood oxygen levels, heart rate, and temperature.
 We want to ensure our patient are safe during the procedure.
 If you have any health concerns or prior health conditions, we will need to be aware as it can impact the sedation levels used during dental treatment.